 Another application will be for people who struggle to get to sleep.
 When experimenting with blue and blue/green blockers I fell asleep much quicker with the red lens glasses over amber lenses and had much better quality sleep.

-Finally, someone looking for “optimal” based on the current science would prefer Our Sleep+ blue/green blockers.
+Finally, someone looking for “optimal” based on the current science would prefer BLUblox Sleep+ blue/green blockers.
 Based on the available science they are the most optimal blue and green light blocking lens on the market.
 Amber lens glasses are old news and wont help you achieve optimal sleep and optimal health and wellness.

 So, there we have it, an overview of what, when and how on all 3 blue light glasses currently available from BLUblox.
 Make sure you are wearing the right blue blockers and live your best life!